-The Chair of the Department, the Graduate Studies Coordinator or the student's dissertation Advisor, determines the examination procedure.
-The evaluation process should be uniform, consistent in the material to be evaluated and with the appropriate depth to assess the student's knowledge of the field.
-The Department Chairperson, or Graduate Studies Coordinator, will notify the Associate Dean of Biomedical Sciences, if the student has passed or failed the examination.
+The Chair of the Department, the Graduate Studies Coordinator, or the student's dissertation Advisor, depending on the Departmental requirements, determines the examination procedure.
+The evaluation process should be uniform within each Department, consistent in providing the material to be evaluated, and with the appropriate depth to assess the student's knowledge of the field.
+The Department Chairperson, or Graduate Studies Coordinator, will notify the Associate Dean of Biomedical Sciences if the student has passed or failed the examination.
 This notification must be in writing and sent within three (3) calendar weeks after completion of the Examination.

-Qualifying Examinations must be offered by each Department at least once a year.
-They may be repeated only once, within one calendar year from the first unsuccessful attempt.
-Failure to pass the Qualifying Examination the first time will place the student in an academic probation until repeated.
+Qualifying Examinations must be offered by each Department at least once per semester (or twice a year).
+The examination may be repeated only once, but no more than one calendar year from the first unsuccessful attempt.
 Failure to pass the second time, unfortunately, will lead to academic dismissal of the student from the doctoral program.
-The student will have the option to complete a Masters Degree.
-Only those Departments who have a Masters Degree without Thesis Program duty certified (I.e. Department of Biochemistry), can offer that option.
-In both cases, the Graduate Program Committee must approve this decision.
+The student may have the option to complete a Master's Degree if recommended by the Departmental Faculty.
+The student may complete a Master's Degree without Thesis Program, but only within the departments that have this option duly certified.
+In both types of cases where the student may transfer to an MS program, the Graduate Program Committee must approve the decision.
 Students academically dismissed from a particular program will not be considered for readmission to the same Program.